Wizcorp/tina.js/README.md

 ## API

-Existing playable components are: Tween, NestedTween, Timeline, Sequence, Delay, Timer, Ticker (Recorder coming soon).
+Existing playable components are: Tween, NestedTween, Timeline, Sequence, Delay, Timer, Ticker (Recorder and CSS Tween coming soon).
-The following is a non-exhaustive list of possibilities offered by the API.
+The following is a non-exhaustive list of possibilities offered by the TINA.

 ### Tween
 To create and start a **tween** (it will be automatically updated):